A protein-enriched diet is considered a beneficial strategy for weight management and weight loss.

 Several short-term studies report a positive effect of a protein-enriched diet on weight loss and some metabolic markers, however, until now, no long-term studies have evaluated the effect of protein-enriched diet on the incidence of T2D.

-A study published in British Journal of Nutrition evaluated the effect of dietary protein intake on the incidence of T2D and on additional parameters associated with the risk of T2D (such as BMI, fasting glucose level, insulin level) in group of 2332 randomly selected men from Finland, aged 42–60 years.
+A study published in the British Journal of Nutrition evaluated the effect of dietary protein intake on the incidence of T2D and on additional parameters associated with the risk of T2D (such as BMI, fasting glucose level, and insulin level) in a group of 2332 randomly selected men from Finland, aged 42–60 years.

-This study was a part of larger study – The Kuopio Ischemic Heart Disease Risk Factor Study (KIHD) which was designed to investigate risk factors for cardiovascular diseases, atherosclerosis and other related outcomes.
+This study was part of a larger study – The Kuopio Ischemic Heart Disease Risk Factor Study (KIHD) which was designed to investigate risk factors for cardiovascular diseases, atherosclerosis, and other related outcomes.

 To obtain dietary records at the baseline, patients completed a food record form for 4 days, including the weekend.
-To assist with record keeping, each participant was provided with a picture book which included the most popular meals consumed in Finland during the 80s and illustrations of possible sizes of meals.
+To assist with record keeping, each participant was provided with a picture book that included the most popular meals consumed in Finland during the 80s and illustrations of possible sizes of meals.